 This is where you tell people to follow you, reach out via email or InMail, or whatever it is you want them to do after viewing your profile.

 If you already have a resume, this should be a walk in the park for you.
+Otherwise, you’ll need to do a little planning here.

 LinkedIn allows you to reorder sections on your profile.
 Make sure your education section is listed near the very bottom, as it’s certainly far from the most important part of your profile.